SakshiSaini17092/Military_Spy_Robo/README.md

 v) servo pin --9;
 vcc and gnd are the same.

-The code for the same is included in "BLE"
+The code for the same is included in "BL_Read_Write.ino".

+I have aslo included a video "demo" to show the working of my model.

+And a video of a 3D - model I made.

+THANK YOU !!
+HOPE YOU LIKE IT!

+If you have any Queries you can mail me @ sakshi17092@iiitd.ac.n